vanakenm/tdd-workshop/PITCHME.md

 * Write the minimal amount of code needed to make the test green
 * Repeat

+"Baby steps"

 ---

 ### Why?

 * Force you to think about how to use your code
 * Prevent you to write any code you don't need
+* Small increment make it very easy to spot bugs

+---
+### Baby steps

+Can you spot the error? (show three lines of code)
+Try again (show 200 lines of code)

 ---